wonderbird/jst/fitnesse/README.md

 # FitNesse

-This directory contains the FitNesse binaries and fixtures connecting FitNesse to the code.
+This directory contains the FitNesse binaries and test pages.
+The fixtures are located in the jst/fixtures folder.

 ## Starting FitNesse